hyosung11/Launch-School/Courses/journal.md

 17:24 Slow study day.
 I did review practice problems though.

 20:02 I have to take the written assessment tomorrow and the interview assessment later this week.

+## 20220517 화요일

+08:55 Getting ready to take the JS129 Written assessment.

+13:22 I took the exam and ran out of time.
+I don't think I passed.
+In fact, I think I did rather poorly.
+Ugh.

+13:50 Going to play ping pong with Louis now.